qcif/cvmfs-setup-example/README.md

 ## Bonus features

+### Quiet mode

+The scripts normally output a brief description of what it is installing or configuring.
+If the `--quiet` option is specified (and `--verbose` is not specified), no output will be produce unless there is an error.

 ### Very verbose mode

-The output from the _cvmfs_server_ command will be printed out if the scripts are run in very verbose mode: by specifying the `-v` option twice.
+The output from the _cvmfs_server_ command will be printed out if the scripts are run in _very verbose_ mode: by specifying the `-v` option twice.
 It is only useful for the Stratum 0 and Stratum 1 scripts.

 ### Extended help